slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'You can sit here and write or not do nothing but nothing else.' -- Neil Gaiman*

-> *'Name the greatest of all inventors.
-Accident.' -- Mark Twain*
 - maker days and manager days
 - People As Response Functions. response triggers: your primary trigger, your secundary trigger
 - “Occam’s Razor” says the simplest answer is often the best.
 So start ruthlessly cutting all the activities in your workday that aren’t producing value.